lschierer/RUT/packages/luke/20050811/is-the-pledge-of-alegence-constitutional.md

 ---

-title: Is the Pledge of Alegence Constitutional?
+title: "Is the Pledge of Alegence Constitutional?"
 date: 2005-08-11 17:26:19
 tags:
   -  politics-law